Invisible (U2 song): Release and promotion

-According to Bono, "Invisible" is a song about him "leaving home with just enough rage to see it through and this feeling of arriving in London, sleeping in the station and coming out into the punk rock explosion that was happening."
-In a radio interview with BBC Radio 1's Zane Lowe, he explained that "there were really wild, extraordinary people and then you feel deeply not extraordinary.
-You feel invisible and you're screaming to be seen and you've got your band and this is your whole life.
-It's that feeling of getting out of town."
-Bono also said that during the process of writing material for the new album they "went back to why we wanted to be in a band in the first place.
-It opened up a whole valve for me writing and it was a dam burst of sorts.
-Punk rock and electronic [music] was when it started for us.
-We were listening to the Ramones and Kraftwerk and you can hear both of those things on 'Invisible'."

-"Invisible" is an electro-tinged rock anthem.
-It begins with a "brittle, electronic passage," reminiscent of Joy Division.
-Simple keyboard movements and chiming guitars lead to a "sky-scraping chorus," and lyrics "harnessing notions of self-respect, both the personal kind and the universal-struggle kind."

 Critical reception

 In a positive review of the song, Randall Roberts of Los Angeles Times called the track "a pleasant surprise and a fairly typical track by the world's biggest rock band," commenting that it "features the kind of grand, aspirational chorus that Bono and buds were born to birth and flies on the wings of a typically sticky guitar melody courtesy of the Edge," and that lyrically, the song conveys "some sort of grandly unified message that speaks truth to power without being too political about it," also typical for U2.

 Spin magazine's Marc Hogan called the "founded in togetherness" song "a ringing stadium-rock anthem in All That You Can't Leave Behind mold," with Bono singing "like he's posing for a 21st-century Mount Rushmore."

 Michael Cragg of The Guardian wrote of the song, "There's a more textured, characterful feel to it all.
 By the final coda...you sort of feel happy to have them back."